 - Use electronic frequencies to create vibrations in water, which creates a fine mist of water and essential oils that is released into the air.

-- Advantages: Since it uses water, can be used to humidify the air.
+- Advantages: Since it uses water it can be used to humidify the air.
+Optional timers to produce intermittent diffusion.
 Less expensive than Nebulizers.
-Can be purchased with timers to produce intermittent diffusion.

 - Disadvantages: Needs to be cleaned regularly and thicker oils may clog it over time.

-- Advantages: Very simple to use; provides light background aroma.
+- Advantages: Very simple to use providing a light background aroma.

-- Disadvantages: Does not produce strong concentration for therapeutic benefits.
+- Disadvantages: Does not produce strong enough concentration for therapeutic benefits.

 General Safety Precaution